joost-morsink/FF-admin-module/wiki/event.md

 The events are ordered sequentially, but not necessarily chronologically.
 This means the [Admin Module](./admin_module) supports non-chronological event processing.
+The system does behave best when the events are in chronological order.

 ## Categories